 Prices are not comparable to say Target, Walmart, Costco, or Aldi.

-You wouldn’t expect that I would hope.
+You wouldn’t expect that I guess it is am MLM after all.

-Lately, there have been murmurings about HemoHim being problematic.
+This is one product that Atomy has had to come out and defend because there have been murmurings about HemoHim being problematic.

 This might be an attack from big Pharma.